Olive-crowned yellowthroat

-The olive-crowned yellowthroat (Geothlypis semiflava) is a species of bird in the family Parulidae.
-It is found in Colombia, Costa Rica, Ecuador, Honduras, Mexico, Nicaragua, and Panama.
-Its natural habitats are subtropical or tropical moist shrubland and heavily degraded former forest.
+The olive-crowned yellowthroat (Geothlypis semiflava) is a species of bird in the family Parulidae, the New World warblers.
+It is found in Colombia, Costa Rica, Ecuador, Honduras, Nicaragua, and Panama.

+Taxonomy and systematics

+The olive-crowned yellowthroat was formally described in 1860 with its current binomial Geothlypis semiflava.

+The species' further taxonomy is unsettled.
+Most taxonomic systems assign it these three subspecies: